openshift/release/ci-operator/config/3scale-qe/3scale-deploy/README.md

 ### Cluster Provisioning and Deprovisioning: `ipi-aws`

-Please see the [`ipi-aws`](https://steps.ci.openshift.org/workflow/ipi-aws) documentation for more information on this workflow.
-This workflow is not maintained by the Interop QE team.
+The [`3scale-ipi-aws`](../../../step-registry/3scale/ipi/aws/README.md) workflow is essentially a copy of the `ipi-aws` workflow with 3scale API Manager uninstallation step specific to the 3scale interop scenario.

 The additional steps used in this workflow are as follows:

 - **post steps**
   - [`3scale-apimanager-uninstall`](../../../step-registry/3scale/apimanager/uninstall/README.md)

+Please see the [`ipi-aws`](https://steps.ci.openshift.org/workflow/ipi-aws) documentation for more information regarding the steps that are not either of the steps explained above as they are not maintained by the CSPI QE team.

 ### Test Setup, Execution, and Reporting Results - `3scale-amp-interop-aws`